matthew-brett/msc_imaging/assessment_b_faq.md

     and then use an output filename like `/home/people/xxx/replication/analysis/sub-01/anat/sub-01_T1w_brain`

+## Do I need to reorient the structural images?

+Have a look at the structural files with fsleyes - are they in the correct orientation?
+Or they they sagittal images like you had in the workshop?
+You need to reorient if they are not already in the correct orientation.

 ## What's this about using FLIRT for registration?

 The very observant among you may have noticed that chapter 2 of Cohen's thesis